 - Fotteyo Kandu features a vast array of marine life plus fascinating topography in the form of a narrow channel with swim-throughs, small caves and large overhangs.
 Colourful soft corals abound.
 Large numbers of grey reef and white tip reef sharks, eagle rays, tuna and trevallies are commonly sighted.
 If you're lucky, potato groupers, mantas and even hammerhead sharks can appear at dawn each day.

 Far South Atolls - This region of the Maldives has become a "best kept secret" for divers in the know.
 Very few dive operators have visited the region and those that have return with tales of wonder.
-Whale sharks can be found at Gaafu Atoll and mantas at Addu Atoll, but perhaps the unique attraction lies at Foahmulah (or Fuvahmulah) Island (a.k.a.
+Whale sharks can be found at Gaafu Atoll ('Huvadhoo') and mantas at Addu Atoll ('Seenu'), but perhaps the unique attraction lies at Foahmulah (or Fuvahmulah) Island (a.k.a.
 Gnaviyani Atoll) where thresher sharks, oceanic white tips and tiger sharks can regularly be seen.

 Since there are very few resorts in the area, a Maldives liveaboard safari is the best way to reach the more exciting dive sites.
 Your cruise departs from Medhufushi and, as there is an airport on the island, a return flight from Male to Medhufushi makes it easy to reach the Southern Atolls.

 Calm seas, consistently warm water temperatures (26-29°C), and good visibility (20-30 metres) allow you to dive the Southern Atolls all year round.
 Although short spells of heavy rainfall can be experienced during the months of June and July, manta rays are still in abundance at cleaning stations, hammerheads lurk in the depths, and whale sharks cruise the region all year round.